flippercloud/flipper/README.md

 bundle install
 ```

-## Email me when there's a new release
+## Notify me of New Releases

 When new versions of Flipper are released, we’ll send you a short email.
 We promise to never spam you.

 [Click here to subscribe!](https://buttondown.email/flipper)